9999years/tex-report/report.md

 in TeX documents, many of them replace the base macro set, or enormously extend it, more akin to Racket's `#lang` concept than simple packages.
-As a result, it's difficult to ensure that certain commands are defined, and because TeX has no notion of versioning or backwards/forwards compatability, there's no way to declare specific versions, formats, and programs to use when compiling/processing a LaTeX document, though some editors/tools have added in... you guessed it, a hack that parses magic comments to determine which
+As a result, it's difficult to ensure that certain commands are defined, and because TeX has no notion of versioning or backwards/forwards compatibility, there's no way to declare specific versions, formats, and programs to use when compiling/processing a LaTeX document, though some editors/tools have added in... you guessed it, a hack that parses magic comments to determine which